DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

                 - MATCH = FORWARD
                 - MISMATCH = DISCARD

-- When a CLIENT successfully leases an IP ADDRESS from a SERVER, create a new entry in the *DHCP SNOOPING BINDING TABLE*
+- When a CLIENT successfully leases an IP ADDRESS from a SERVER, create a new entry in the *DHCP snooping BINDING TABLE*

 ---